 The German Aerospace Center (DLR) is organised as a chartered non-profit organisation.
 The constitutional organs are General Assembly, Senate, Space Committee, Executive Board and Scientific-Technical Advisory Council.
 The DLR Executive Board has five members.

-The main department Strategy and International Relations (VO-ST) supports the board of directors in shaping DLR orientation and its implementation.
+The Strategic Services department supports the Executive Board in shaping DLR orientation and its implementation.

 Information and points of contact on DLR's departments for Finance and Corporate Controlling and Human Resources and Legal Matters.

 The Internal Auditing and Joint Venture Management Department supports the board with auditing and corporate controlling.
 It combines the auditing and consultancy aspects of an internal audit with the consultancy and controlling aspects of joint venture management.